bgauduch/call-of-duty-2-docker-server/README.md

 * There is a similar repository on github proposing a Call of Duty 2 server based on CentOS : [hberntsen/docker-cod2](https://github.com/hberntsen/docker-cod2)
 * This setup was tested on an ubuntu server 14.04.3 LTS x86_64 architecture.
 * You might want to use a separated host user to launch your docker container.
 In this case do not forget to add him to the docker group : `sudo gpasswd -a USER_NAME docker`, and restart docker dameon : `sudo service docker restart`.
-* You also might want to [automate the container startup at server boot](https://docs.docker.com/articles/host_integration/) with the `--restart=always` flag.
 * You will find original and modified `cod2_lnxded` dedicated server binaries in the `backup` folder.
 It might be usefull if you want to create a cracked server to play on without a CD key.
 But you won't need this as you did buy the game, didn't you ?
   > if you didn't, [this link](http://killtube.org/showthread.php?1337-CoD2-Tutorial-How-to-make-your-cracked-server-show-up-in-the-master-list) might help your pervert mind create a masterlist-visible-pirate-uberawesome server.

 * The gcc3-libs in the `cod2server` folder was used as a workaround before finding a proper solution to add it using official repositories (32 / 64 bit gcc library issues as dicussed [here](http://askubuntu.com/questions/454253/how-to-run-32-bit-app-in-ubuntu-64-bit/454254#454254)).
 It is not used anymore but will stay here as a backup, just in case it would not be supported anymore.